marekandreas/elpa/CONTRIBUTING.md

 If you would like to share with us your improvements, we suggest the following ways:

+1. You can use https://github.com/marekandreas/elpa to contribute with merge requests and issues.
-1. If you use a public accessible git repository, please send us a merge request.
-This is the preferred way.
+2. Alternatively, if you use a public accessible git repository, please send us a merge request.
-2. An email with a patch, will also be ok.
+3. Last but not least, an email with a patch will also be ok.
 Please use *elpa-library at mpcdf.mpg.de*

 Thank you for supporting *ELPA*!